ghc-proposals/ghc-proposals/proposals/0000-record-dot-syntax.md

 ## Unresolved issues

-In this proposal we pick `.field` to be the syntax for selector functions, however, there are also good reasons (listed in this proposal) to require brackets, namely `(.field)`.
-While resolved, we consider it worth the committees deliberation as to which is preferable.
+In this proposal we pick `.field` to be the syntax for selector functions, however, there are also good reasons (listed [in this proposal](#which-syntax-should-be-chosen-for-selector-functions)) to require brackets, namely `(.field)`.
+While resolved, we consider it worth the committee's deliberation as to which is preferable.
 Neither author is opposed to either outcome.

 ## Implementation Plan